-Forensic archaeology is a sub-field of forensic anthropology, so people who practice this specialty are more commonly called forensic anthropologists.
-Professionals in this field use their knowledge of anthropology to help identify human remains, usually in medical or legal situations.
+Forensic archaeologists, also known as forensic anthropologists, use their knowledge of anthropology to help identify human remains, usually in medical or legal situations.
 In a few cases, forensic anthropologists employ archaeological methods to assist in the excavation of human remains.

-Sometimes, the hours can be long, and evening and weekend work isn't uncommon.
+Hours can be long, and evening and weekend work is common.
 The demand for forensic anthropologists is limited, so full-time jobs in this field are rare.
-Those who do work full-time are employed in several settings, such as medical examiners' offices, the armed services, non-governmental organizations and academic institutions.
+Those who do work full-time are employed in several settings, such as medical examiners' offices, the armed services, non-governmental organizations, and academic institutions.

-Sources: *American Board of Forensic Anthropology, **Job postings from August 2012, ***U.S. Bureau of Labor Statistics.
+Sources: American Board of Forensic Anthropology, Job postings from August 2012, U.S. Bureau of Labor Statistics*, Payscale.com.

 Step 1: Earn a Bachelor's Degree

-Students who want to pursue careers in forensic anthropology with a specialization in forensic archaeology should strongly consider undergraduate majors in anthropology or archaeology.
+Aspiring forensic anthropologists with an interest in forensic archaeology should strongly consider undergraduate majors in anthropology or archaeology.
 Specializations in physical or biological anthropology are recommended for admission by some master's degree programs.
-However, for students whose schools don't offer these majors, an undergraduate degree in biology, chemistry, math or forensic science can also provide solid preparation.
+However, for students whose schools do not offer these majors, an undergraduate degree in biology, chemistry, math, or forensic science can also provide solid preparation.

-- Participate in an internship.
 In many cases, students who are accepted to graduate programs in forensic anthropology have completed internships as undergraduates.
-Typical settings include archaeological excavation sites, law enforcement agencies and medical examiners' offices.
+Typical settings include archaeological excavation sites, law enforcement agencies, and medical examiners' offices.

-- Choose electives carefully.
+Students interested in this career path should choose electives carefully.
 Some forensic anthropology master's degree programs prefer to accept students with coursework in areas like statistics, experimental design, anatomy, chemistry and biology.
-Students planning to apply to these programs can stand out by taking these courses as undergraduates, even if they're not required.
+Students planning to apply to these programs can stand out by taking these courses as undergraduates, even if they are not required.

 Step 2: Complete a Master's Degree Program

-The next step toward becoming a forensic anthropologist specializing in forensic archaeology is to earn a master's degree.
 Admission to forensic anthropology master's degree programs tends to be highly competitive, and they are typically designed to prepare students for doctoral programs.
 However, graduates could also qualify for some jobs in settings such as law enforcement agencies, medical examiners' offices and crime labs.
-A master's degree program in general anthropology can also provide good preparation for this career if it includes solid training in topics like physical anthropology, osteology and statistics.
+A master's degree program in general anthropology can provide good preparation for this career if it includes solid training in topics like physical anthropology, osteology, and statistics.

-- Publish completed research.
-This advice is particularly important for those who plan to apply to doctoral programs.
+It is also important for students to publish completed research, especially for students planning to apply to doctoral programs.
 Publications demonstrate a PhD candidate's preparedness for independent research.

 Step 3: Enroll in a PhD Program

-Although a PhD is not strictly required for all forensic anthropology jobs, competition for the limited number of positions in this field is likely to be fierce, so doctoral degree holders may be preferred over master's graduates.
-Also, for those who want to teach and conduct forensic anthropology and archaeology research in academic settings, a PhD is usually essential.
-Since there are currently no PhD programs specifically in forensic anthropology or archaeology, those pursuing careers in this profession can earn a doctoral degree in anthropology and specialize in, study or research forensic anthropology.
+Although a PhD is not strictly required for all forensic anthropology jobs, competition for the limited number of positions in this field is fierce, so doctoral program graduates may be preferred over master's graduates.
+Furthermore, for those who want to teach and conduct forensic anthropology and archaeology research in academic settings, a PhD is usually essential.
+Since there are currently no PhD programs specifically in forensic anthropology or archaeology, students can earn a doctoral degree in anthropology and specialize in, study, or research forensic anthropology.